 Steve Schmidt was a climate change "denier" until a very patient environmental scientist took the time to explain the fundamentals (particularly ocean acidification) and expertly dismantled Steve's long-held beliefs over the course of a 10 day trip together.
 That was in 2005.
 Since then he's been focused on reducing GHG emissions, both personally and for others.
-This has included building an electric vehicle with his son, founding a company (HEA.com) focused on simplifying residential energy efficiency, dragging his wife around the US in an veg-oil powered RV, and learning as much as he can about electric vehicles, renewable energy, biofuels, carbon budgets, CCS, GHG inventories and other related topics.
-Steve has engineering and business degrees from Stanford and is a resident of Los Altos Hills, where he has been responsible for the town's annual GHG inventories since 2008.
+This has included building an electric vehicle with his son, founding HEA.com to simplify residential energy efficiency, dragging his wife Lisa around the US in a WVO-powered RV, and learning as much as he can about EVs, renewable energy, biofuels, carbon budgets, heat pumps, CCS, GHG inventories and related topics.
+Steve has engineering and business degrees from Stanford and is a resident of Los Altos Hills, where he was responsible for the town's annual GHG inventories from 2005 to 2016.

 Bruce Hodge is an environmental activist, fine art photographer, and computer scientist.
 He’s spent most of his computer science career at Adobe Systems, where he currently works on a team that writes drawing apps for iPads and iPhones.
 As a photographer he attempts to use the form, texture, and colors of the landscape to make photographs that are often abstract or not easily recognizable.
 Bruce counts himself as a life-long environmentalist, with his first concerns about climate change surfacing in about 1985.
 Since about 2006, Bruce has concentrated on getting Palo Alto to implement cutting edge environmental policies, while keeping a close eye on many aspects of climate change in general.
 He founded Carbon Free Palo Alto in 2011 and played a crucial role in convincing the City of Palo Alto to provide carbon neutral electricity to all customers.
 Since then, he’s worked to keep Palo Alto in the vanguard of cities striving to implement a low-carbon energy future by focusing on strategies such as community solar and environmentally beneficial electrification.
 Bruce received a BS in Mathematics from the University of Georgia.